The Queenan Law Firm

 Few injuries are more physically and psychologically devastating than severe burns.
 Whether caused by heat, scalding water, electricity, caustic chemicals, defective products, or other sources, burn injuries are excruciatingly painful to treat and recover from, and in many cases, leave the victim with permanent scars.
 Burns can also be extraordinarily expensive to treat, due to the large number of skin grafts and corrective surgeries patients sometimes require.

 If you or one of your family members was scalded or suffered a burn injury in Dallas, Houston, Arlington, or Fort Worth, you should speak to an experienced personal injury attorney about the possibility of getting compensated for your medical bills, lost earnings, and other hardships.
-The Texas burn injury lawyers of Queenan Law have over 20 years of experience helping the victims of negligence recover accident compensation.
-To set up a free legal consultation, call our law offices at (817) 719-8082.
+Texas burn injury lawyers of Queenan Law have over 20 years of experience helping the victims of negligence recover accident compensation.

 Types, Effects, and Treatment of Second and Third Degree Burns